rwoudstr/KhmerLingual/README.md

 # KhmerLingual
-Android app for learning the Khmer language
+Android app for English speakers to learn the Khmer language.